 Russell went off to band practice, and I headed to the big electronics store downtown.
 There were quite a few options.
 There was the basic, cheap, plain hotplate.
 Unfortunately, its only settings were on and off, and I had specific instructions to get something that could be adjusted.
 It was also possible to get hotplates that had interchangeable plates.
 There was a flat plate for things like okonomiyaki or hot cakes, there were plates with grill ridges for yakiniku (grilled meat), there were plates with half circle indentions for making takoyaki (octopus balls), there were bowls that could be used for nabe, and there was every combination of those plates in between.
 I needed the flat plate and I really wanted a nabe bowl, too.
 I searched around and the only combination I could find with both of those options was the full four plate option that was on special.
 It was a bit extravagant, but it wasn't too expensive and it did expand our range of dinner party options significantly.
 Plus, the temperature was totally adjustable.

+I went ahead and bought it - though getting it home was another task entirely.
+With three heavy metal plates and a big stoneware bowl, the resulting box was HEAVY.
+The person helping me at the shop put double plastic handles on it and wrapped it in bubble wrap.
+She also triple checked that I could make it home and did not look convinced.
+In the end, I did make it home, but I had sore muscles and bruises for the next week.
+My choice did prove to be a good one, though, and has been used regularly ever since.
 Its maiden voyage, of course, was as an okonomiyaki pan.
 It had come up at some point that Russell's bass player was a rock-solid okonomiyaki chef.
 He had apparently developed his talents as an underclassman in charge of feeding the upper classmen in his high school karate club.
 We have it on good authority that one does not want to disappoint one's upper classmen in a karate club.
 After band practice, the band went to the grocery store and got everything they would need.
 When they got to our place, the bass player got right to work.
 He was a clearly good at what he was doing.
 He was working fast, cleaning up after himself (shock!) and even providing regular appetizers for us while we waited like a bunch of impatient baby birds.

 The result was delicious.
 He grated a bunch of mountain yam and threw that in to make the okonomiyaki more fluffy.
 Mountain yam is this funny vegetable that we get here.
 Every time I have seen it, it has been grated up.
 The grating turns the tuber into a kind of white, mucousy slime.
 Its totally unappetizing.
 It doesn't have a strong taste - I think the main draw is the texture.
 There are a number of slimy foods in Japan - things like okra, natto (fermented soybeans) and mountain yam are a solid corner of traditional japanese cooking.
 Of course, all of them are extremely healthy, and they do grow on you after a while.
 The mountain yam slime also has the benefit of trapping a lot of air during the grating process, so the resulting goo made the okonomiyaki super light and moist.
 Typical okonomiyaki around here tends to be much heavier.
+We are lucky to have such skilled friends.

 We had so much fun that we tried again the next day.
 This time we tried different mushrooms, potatoes, different greens, a white fish, and kimchi.
 The kimchi really made the nabe.
 It was lightly spicy and the salt (something we never add on our own) really made the soup nice.